 I have been working as a researcher in a range of academic and non-academic settings for the past ten years.
 Since 2011, I have been researching and teaching in an academic context.
 Prior to 2018, I worked as a Lecturer in Early Childhood at Sheffield Hallam University.
-My research and teaching interests fall largely into the categories of: digital literacies; early childhood; digital texts and devices; play; child and family practices; adult mediation; and social class.
+My research and teaching interests include: literacies and digital literacies; early childhood; digital texts and devices; play; child and family practices; adult mediation; and social class.
 I am a confident qualitative and mixed methods researcher.

 You can find me on twitter as @_FionaScott or online: